 annotation. @NCIntentTerm

-annotation marks callback parameter to receive term's tokens.
+annotation marks callback parameter to receive term's entities.
 This annotations can only be used for the parameters of the callbacks, i.e. methods that are annotated with @NCIntnet

 or @NCIntentRef